 VPN companies often claim that internet service providers often throttle your internet connection while playing online because it uses too much bandwidth.
 They recommend using a VPN service to mask your data, preventing your provider from monitoring your traffic.

 In terms of the reported speed effect by individual users, VPN usage did not speed up gaming connection; rather, it decreased it, even with the fastest of VPNs.
 That being said, there isn't enough third-party testing to draw a concrete conclusion, and hence the VPN companies' claim is still questionable.

-"To VPN or not to VPN that is the question" as asked by William 360 no scope Spear.
 The subject of VPN and gaming is very subjective and dependent on what you're trying to achieve; if it's torrenting, then yes, there are many great VPNs out there that are good for you.

 On the other hand, if it's online gaming, then you need to evaluate what your goal is and act accordingly.

 P.S: If you’re a noob, please don’t use a VPN and play on my servers.
 Thanks!